 WHO SHOULD NOT RECEIVE THE VACCINE?

-If you have had a severe allergic reaction (anaphylaxis) or an immediate allergic reaction (within 4 hours), even if not severe, to any ingredient in a mRNA COVID-19 vaccine, you should not get a mRNA COVID-19 vaccine.
+If you have had a severe allergic reaction (anaphylaxis) or an immediate allergic reaction (within 4 hours), even if not severe, to any ingredient in a COVID-19 vaccine, you should not get a COVID-19 vaccine.

 Those who experience immediate reaction to the first vaccine or to polyethylene glycol (PEG)/polysorbate should not receive vaccination until cleared by allergist or in a setting with immediate care available.
 For a full list of ingredients, see Moderna’s COVID-19 Vaccine Fact Sheet for Recipients and Caregivers Pfizer-BioNTech COVID-19 Vaccine Fact Sheet for Recipients and Caregivers and Janssen COVID-19 Vaccine Fact Sheet for Recipients and Caregivers.